mattbellis/PHYS-3330/raw-content/lsa1-raw.md

 # Plotting Data

 Plotting data is another skill that is essential in the lab.
 By the end of this section you should be able to use the `ListPlot` function for plotting data.
 When using `ListPlot` you need to be sure the data in the correct form.
 The most common form data is a list of pairs of numbers.
-For example, **replace**.
+For example, `{% raw %}{{x1,y1},{x2,y2},…}{% endraw %}`.

 Watch the screencast on [plotting data in Mathematica.](https://tinyurl.com/yr5c297e)